 The 16 channels data stream is characterized by smooth, flat waves, 50.000 Samples per second.
 The period is 384.6 Hz.
-Click the image to hear the superb sound!
+Click the image to hear the sound!
 Some times one can see the third harmonic in form of waves with double peaks.
 The following picture shows the arrangement of the array: the numbers mark microphone channels of the array.
-The violin played in a distance of 50 cm to the array in the drawn position.
+The violin is played in a distance of 50 cm to the array in the position drawn.

-Acoustic interference integral over an integration interval of 164 ms. The image is overlayed by a hand sketch.
-Click the image to find an image with a higher resolution and dB-scale.
-Algorithm: maximum value.
+Reconstructive acoustic interference integral over an interval of 164 ms. The image is overlayed by a hand sketch.
+Click the image to find an image with a higher resolution and dB-scale with maximum value algorithm.

 Relative to channel sound pressure (52.9 dB) the effective value of the interference images (see behind above image) lays between 34.6 and 44.8 dB.
 It means, that each place in the interference image is at maximum -10 dB or factor 1/3 so loud as the channels effective value is.

 In opposite to cars or motorbikes, fine, smooth and closed waves in the interference images and movies are typically for the violine.
 The oscillation of each part can be observed in the movies.
 The body seems to oscillate around a center point.
 Sometimes it is possible to see a weak emission where the stroke of the bow meets the violin.
 The left hand attenuates the vibration and emmission, so it is marked mostly by a blue region.
 The end of the grip emmittes more.

 Please take notice, that the player was not in an optimal recording position.
 Some microphones get direct waves from the front side and the bottom side of the violin.
 Because it is to suppose, that each side of the violin oscillates different to others, we were surprized to get sound locations at all.